ComboBox — Smart UI JavaScript API

 Default value

-<smart-combo-box input-member='label'></smart-combo-box>
+<smart-combo-box input-member="label"></smart-combo-box>

-const combobox = document.querySelector('smart-combo-box');
+const el = document.querySelector('smart-combo-box');

-const combobox = document.querySelector('smart-combo-box');
+const el = document.querySelector('smart-combo-box');

-let inputMember = combobox.inputMember;
+const inputMember = el.inputMember;

 Specifies the expected type of information for the input field and informs the browser about the nature of the data to be entered.
 This guidance allows user agents (such as browsers and password managers) to determine if they can provide automated assistance—like autofilling relevant values—when the element is used in a form.
 The value assigned to this property directly maps to the standard HTML autocomplete attribute.
 Common values include 'on' (enable autocomplete), 'off' (disable autocomplete), 'name' (full name), 'organization' (company or organization), 'email', 'street-address', and many others, as specified by the HTML standard.
 Using an appropriate value improves user experience, enhances accessibility, and helps maintain privacy and security standards within web forms.